nishanmudalige/spherical.LASSO/README.md

 # spherical.LASSO

-Applying the LASSO on data over the hypersphere.
+An R package to apply the LASSO on data over the hypersphere.